therealchiko/therealchiko.github.com/_posts/2017-02-13-how-to-add-your-own-executable-scripts-to-bash.md

 ---
 layout: post
 title: "How to add your own executable scripts to bash"
-tags: programming bash unix automation
+tags: [bash, unix, automation, scripting, command-line]
+categories: ["Programming"]
 ---
 I have been enjoying the book Effective Engineer by Edmond Lau.
 One of the great tricks of becoming more effective is to set workflows that make you do more, much faster.
 I have ended up setting a few scripts to automate a lot of bash commands such as ssh-ing, using git etcetera and in this short primer i'd love to show total newbies how to have your own executable scripts from any place on your system.